mkashifse/keeper-dashboard/readme.md

 ### Turrfle React Client
 The frontend dashboard is developed in React using tailwindcss for design and ofcource web3 for bloackchain calls and BN for big number calculation.

-## Application is availible online on the following link
+## Application is live on the following link
 ```
 https://keeperdashboaddapp.web.app/
 ```